Probabilistic quantum algorithm for Lyapunov equations and matrix inversion: Abstract

 \section{Abstract}

 We present a probabilistic quantum algorithm for preparing mixed states which, in expectation, are proportional to the solutions of Lyapunov equations---linear matrix equations ubiquitous in the analysis of classical and quantum dynamical systems.
-Building on previous results by Zhang \textit{et al.}, \href{https://arxiv.org/abs/2304.04526}{arXiv:2304.04526}, at each step the algorithm either returns the current state, applies a trace non-increasing completely positive map, or restarts depending on the outcomes of a biased coin flip and an ancilla measurement.
-We introduce a deterministic stopping rule which leads to an efficient algorithm with a bounded expected number of calls to a block-encoding and a state preparation circuit representing the two input matrices of the Lyapunov equations.
-We also consider approximating the normalized inverse of a positive definite matrix $A$ with condition number $\kappa$ up to trace distance error $\epsilon$.
-For this special case the algorithm requires, in expectation, at most $\ceil{ \kappa\ln(1/\epsilon)}+1$ calls to a block-encoding of $\sqrt{A/\opnorm{A}}$.
-This matches the optimal query complexity in $\kappa$ and $\epsilon$ of the related, but distinct, quantum linear system solvers.
-In its most general form, the algorithm generates mixed states which approximate matrix-valued weighted sums and integrals.
+Building on previous results by Zhang \textit{et al.}, \href{https://arxiv.org/abs/2304.04526}{arXiv:2304.04526}, at each step the algorithm can (i) return the current state, (ii) apply a trace nonincreasing completely positive map, or (iii) restart.
+We introduce a deterministic stopping rule, which leads to an efficient algorithm with a bounded expected number of calls to oracles representing the two input matrices of the Lyapunov equations.
+We also consider preparing a mixed state that approximates the normalized inverse of a positive definite matrix $A$.
+In its most general form, the algorithm generates mixed states, which approximate matrix-valued weighted sums and integrals.
+It can be shown that block encodings and states yield two incomparable computational resources even when they represent the same piece of data.
+While block encodings of functions have received much attention in the literature, our work takes a step toward the less explored problem of encoding functions into mixed states.